17. Real-Life Testing

-Finally, the shape of the opening can be whatever you like, except, it should not include any sharp corners which would cause high-stress points and subsequent fatigue cracking.
-Also, consider the capillary forces; otherwise, the ink does not empty from the opening.
-This is important when the opening has the function of a breather hole.
-I have repeated Photo 9 as a reminder.
+Finally, the shape of the opening O can be whatever you like, except, it should not include any sharp corners which would cause high-stress points and subsequent fatigue cracking.
+Also, consider the capillary forces; otherwise, the ink does not empty from the opening because of ink sticking in corners.
+Like when constructing the ink path in a feed, also here applies the rule: “The ink always flow towards and keeps on flowing areas of increasing capillarity.
+This is important when the opening has the function of a breather hole because if it does not open, the pen can’t breathe.
+I have repeated photo 9 as a reminder.

 17. E – Thinning Nib

 “How might a layman thin the material of a nib reliably?”

-This is a difficult enterprise, and I would not try it after the forming of the nib.
-The precision required to control flexibility predictively is below a tenth of a millimetre.
-Remember, the thickness of the material impacts on the area moment of inertia by the power of three.
+This is a difficult enterprise even during manufacturing requiring much skill, big machines and precision.
+For example, the precision required to control flexibility predictively is below a tenth of a millimetre, demanding a high amount of accuracy.
+Every new batch of material requires new testing and tuning of the machining process.
+Remember, the thickness of the material impacts on the area moment of inertia (responsible for the resistance to bending) by the power of three.
 During nib manufacturing, the accurate thickness is achieved mostly through roll-forming with the added benefit of work hardening.

 17. F – Shape and Position of Scallops

 “What is the ideal shape and position of the wing scallops?”

-The form of the scallops is an artistic, visual matter.
-The sample in Photo 14 shows an intricate design; however, it is merely the distance along the dotted line which causes the effective breadth.
+The form of the scallops is an artistic, visual matter, technically, they can have any shape.
+The sample in photo 14 shows an intricate design; however, it is merely the length of solid material, the distance along the dotted line which causes the effective breadth when determining the bending of the tines.
 The rest is there to impress.

 Photo 15 shows the scallops at the very end.
 They are too far back to have any function.
 My point is, the scallops as well as the previously mentioned openings, only work within the vicinity of the slit, as close as possible towards its end as well as within the area of the shallow curvature.